A Spoonful of Sugar

 Once you start using fabric tape you will discover so many applications for it!
 Here are some of my favourite uses for Fabric Tape.

-1. Decorate Vases and Glass Jars – Add a couple of contrasting strips of fabric tape to a glass jar to add a focal point.
+Add a couple of contrasting strips of fabric tape around a glass jar to create a sweet focal point.
+Perfect for flowers, pencils, or craft storage.

 Decorate glass jars and bottles with Fabric Tape